-With that in mind, and with the surprising range of canine essential oils for fleas and flea control, we have written a list of reviews of the top 5 best essential oils for your dogs that can help combat fleas and prevent them from taking up residence on your dog.
+With that in mind, and with the surprising range of canine essential oils for fleas and flea control, we have written a list of reviews of the top essential oils for fleas on dogs

 1. NOW 7546 Essential Oils – Best Overall

 We found NOW 7546 Essential Oils to be a great solution to our canine’s flea problem.
 Beware, eucalyptus is toxic for dogs when ingested, so you need to ensure that this is properly prepared and given to your dog.
 If he licks at the spray, stop giving it.

 The eucalyptus oil can be diluted by adding half a dozen drops to a cup of water.
 Place this in a spray bottle and mist your dog’s coat two or three times a week.
 The oil and water separate, so ensure that you mix it up before each use because this will help prevent you from applying a pure form of the oil to your dog.

 The Now Essential Oil is 100% pure eucalyptus, is extracted through steaming, and is reasonably priced.
 A bottle will last for several months using the ratio provided, but you will need a separate dropper or dispensing method because the Now oil doesn’t include its own.